 The recommendations of the Human Resources Advisory Board shall contain the text of the proposed policy or amended policy, an explanation of the policy and the implications of the policy.
-The Board of Selectmen shall consider recommendations of the Human Resources Advisory Board and may adopt, reject or return recommendations to the Board for further action.
-Policies shall become effective upon the approval of the Board of Selectmen, unless some other date is specified or Town Meeting appropriation is required.
+The Select Board shall consider recommendations of the Human Resources Advisory Board and may adopt, reject or return recommendations to the Board for further action.
+Policies shall become effective upon the approval of the Select Board, unless some other date is specified or Town Meeting appropriation is required.